Thermadiag/stenos/docs/cvector.md

 cvector provides serialization/deserialization functions working on compressed blocks.
 Use `cvector::serialize` to save the cvector content in a `std::ostream` object or in a buffer, and `cvector::deserialize` to read back the cvector from a `std::istream` object or a buffer.
-When deserializing a cvector object with cvector::deserialize, the cvector template parameters must be the same as the ones used for serialization, except for the **Level** parameter and the allocator type.
+When deserializing a cvector object with cvector::deserialize, the cvector value type and BlockSize template parameters must be the same as the ones used for serialization.

-Note that the serialized content can be decompress with `stenos_decompress()` and `stenos_decompress_generic()`.
+Note that the serialized content can be decompressed with `stenos_decompress()` and `stenos_decompress_generic()` as well.

 Example: